 She serves on several editorial boards and is an Associate Editor for the journal Behavior Therapy, and past guest editor for the International Journal of Psychophysiology.
 Dr. Meuret is a member of the Scientific Advisory Board of the Anxiety and Depression Association of America, was past president of the Anxiety Disorders Special Interest Group at Association for Behavioral and Cognitive Therapies, and served as a technical expert for Agency for Healthcare Research and Quality Effective Health Care Program.
 She is a board-certified clinical psychologist who maintains a small private practice.

-Thomas Ritz, Ph.D. is a Professor of Psychology at SMU.
-He received his Ph.D. degree from the University of Hamburg.
-He has taught at the University of Kiel and held positions as a post-doctoral fellow at Stanford University and University of London.
+Thomas Ritz, Ph.D. is a Professor of Psychology in SMU.
+He received his Ph.D. and Habilitation (including venia legend) degrees from the University of Hamburg in Germany, taught at the University of Kiel, Germany, and held positions as a post-doctoral research fellow at Stanford University and the University of London, UK.

 SMU Anxiety and Depression Research Center Last update: 11/3/16